postspectacular/toxiclibs/examples/audio/readme_examples.txt

-Due to the large(ish) file size of the demos, examples for this library are bundled separately and can be downloaded from the usual toxiclibs download page:
+Due to the large(ish) file size of the demos, other examples for this library are bundled separately and can be downloaded from the usual toxiclibs download page: